 The Semester Abroad Program is a wonderful opportunity for Harvard Law School students to receive a semester of ungraded credit towards the Harvard J.D. degree for study at a law school overseas.
-The study abroad program is intended to afford students an educational experience not available at Harvard Law School – immersion in a foreign legal culture.
-This includes exposure to what makes the legal system function as it does – its underlying assumptions, how local lawyers think about law, what law is designed to do, and how it relates to the society more broadly.
+Studying abroad offers an experience unavailable at HLS – immersion in a foreign legal culture.

 - Exchange programs: HLS students may apply for designated spots for a semester’s study at selected foreign law schools with which HLS has an exchange agreement